-You can’t really talk about how to increase GABA without talking about glutamate, because they have a complex and interconnected relationship.
-Both are very important neurotransmitters that have a profound impact on many different aspects of our physical, mental and spiritual health with the former being inhibitory and the latter being excitatory.
+The first step in learning how to increase GABA and balance glutamate is to understand that they have a complex and interconnected relationship.
+Both are very important neurotransmitters that have a profound impact on many different aspects of our physical, mental, and spiritual health with the former being inhibitory and the latter being excitatory.
 Excitatory neurotransmitters stimulate brain cells, while inhibitory ones reduce stimulation.
 Like all neurotransmitters, too much or too little of either one leads to problems.

 What is Glutamate?